Cultural Encounters: Japan's Diverse Past and Present

 Cultural Encounters: Teaching Japan's Diverse Past and Present.

-In 2015 school year, the Program for Teaching East Asia completed a secondary-level curriculum development, exchange, and training project that reflects new trends in world history and Japan studies.
-The project: 1) published an online curriculum on episodes of international or intercultural encounters throughout Japanese history; 2) arranged online video meetings in which U.S. and Japanese preservice and inservice teachers compared education systems and discusssed teaching Japanese history; and 3) developed a new online course that focuses on Japan's internatinal relations before, during, and after the Tokugawa era (1600-1868).
+In 2015, the Program for Teaching East Asia completed a secondary-level curriculum development, exchange, and training project that reflects new trends in world history and Japan studies.
+The project: 1) published an online curriculum on episodes of international or intercultural encounters throughout Japanese history; 2) arranged online video meetings in which U.S. and Japanese preservice and inservice teachers compared education systems and discusssed teaching Japanese history; and 3) developed a new online course that focuses on Japan's international relations before, during, and after the Tokugawa era (1600-1868).

 This project is funded by the United States-Japan Foundation (USJF).
 The program builds upon the products, teacher-alumni, and resources of a previous USJF-funded professional development program.
 Initial activities for this project began in summer 2013 with matching funds from a U.S. Department of Education Fulbright-Hays Group Projects Abroad (USDOE FHGPA) grant and Freeman Foundation funding to the National Consortium for Teaching about Asia at TEA.